Salinas lettuce strike of 1936: National Labor Relations Board Findings

-On October 13, 1936, Union secretary Alfred S. Doss, acting on the Union's behalf, filed charges with the National Labor Relations Board.
-On January 8, 1937, the Union filed additional charges.
+On October 13, 1936, union secretary Alfred S. Doss, acting on the union's behalf, filed charges with the National Labor Relations Board.
+On January 8, 1937, the union filed additional charges.

-On April 12, 1937, Judge Charles N. Feidelson, regional NLRB director in Birmingham, Alabama, convene the hearing to consider the complaints.
-The hearing last for six intense weeks until May 18, 1937.
+On April 12, 1937, Judge Charles N. Feidelson, regional NLRB director in Birmingham, Alabama, convened the hearing to consider the complaints.
+The hearing lasted for six intense weeks until May 18, 1937.

-One of the first items of business was Judge Feidelson's ruling on the GSVA's motion to dismiss the charges on the basis that lettuce shed workers were not covered under the National Labor Relations Act.
-The GSVA had contended all along that lettuce shed workers did not have protection under the Act because they considered the workers "agricultural workers."
-In fact, they had made that contention throughout the bargaining process, which provided them the basis for rejecting workers' fundamental rights to representation by the Union of their choosing, recognition of the Union, and worker protection against discrimination and blacklisting, the latter of which motivated the Union to seek the preferential hiring clause in the first place.
+One of the first items of business was Judge Feidelson's ruling on the GSVA's motion to dismiss the charges, holding that the National Labor Relations Act did not cover lettuce shed workers.
+The GSVA had contended all along that lettuce shed workers were not protected under the Act because it considered them "agricultural workers."
+In fact, they had made that contention throughout the bargaining process, which provided them the basis for rejecting workers' fundamental rights to representation by the union of their choosing, recognition of the union, and worker protection against discrimination and blacklisting, the latter of which motivated the Union to seek the preferential hiring clause in the first place.
 Judge Feidelson ruled that shed workers were covered under the Act.

 The hearing featured dramatic appearances and heated exchanges.
 Colonel Sanborn made a conspicuous entrance.
 Alfred Doss gave detailed testimony.
 NLRB counsel Edises sparred with GSVA secretary Charles S. Brooks.
 Salinas Police Chief George Griffin gave unsettling testimony about law enforcement conduct during the strike.
 Union attorney Richard Gladstein directly accused California Federation of Labor secretary Edwin Vickers of betraying the local union and its members.
 And others weaved a story about the events leading to, during, and after the strike that shook Salinas.

 On Tuesday, May 17, 1937, the hearings finally concluded.
 The transcripts, evidence, and Judge Feidelson's report were sent to NLRB headquarters in Washington, D.C.
-Later, once Judge Feidelson made his report on the proceedings and his findings, a final judgment would be made on the case and orders would be issued.
+Later, once Judge Feidelson had completed his report on the proceedings and findings, a final judgment would be entered and orders issued.

-The NLRB wouldn't issue its decision on the Union's complaint for another two years on September 15, 1939, but before the decision and its enforcement provisions could be carried out, the Ninth Circuit Court of Appeals would need to rule on the petition to enforce the NLRB's order.
+The NLRB would not issue its decision on the union's complaint for another two years, on September 15, 1939, but before the decision and its enforcement provisions could be carried out, the Ninth Circuit Court of Appeals would need to rule on the petition to enforce the NLRB's order.
 The final order was ultimately issued on July 21, 1941, four-and-a-half years after the strike ended.

-The NLRB conclusions and order were modified slightly in response to the NLRB's petition to have the order enforced.
+The NLRB's conclusions and order were slightly modified in response to the NLRB's petition to enforce the order.
 The hearing to enforce the order was presided over by Judges Francis Arthur Garrecht, Bert E. Haney, and William Healy in the Ninth Circuit Court of Appeals.